OCD and Anxiety Center Children's Residential Care

 We help each child reduce symptoms as they learn to identify and correct errors in thinking and gain skills to manage thoughts that can impact behavior.
 With ERP, they develop hierarchies to gradually increase exposure to their obsessions and compulsions—and learn to manage them.

 Experiential therapy is important, too.
 Walking on a trail, planting spring flowers, being challenged on a ropes course, spending time with a pet… all are experiences that help build communication, cooperation, confidence, and skills like problem-solving.

 - Nutrition and health education

 - Spiritual care

 Parents and family members play an important role in successful treatment outcomes.
 Family education and therapy sessions help parents and their child work through common challenges and build stronger relationships.

-Parent University helps parents and caregivers become familiar with the types of treatment and terminology a child learns during treatment.
-Through a series of educational seminars, our clinical staff helps parents feel more confident and comfortable in applying the principles they learn, and by joining in, it helps ensure a successful transition back home.
+Friends and Family University helps parents and caregivers become familiar with the types of treatment and terminology a child learns during treatment.
+Through a series of educational seminars, our clinical staff helps loved ones feel more confident and comfortable in applying the principles they learn, and by joining in, it helps ensure a successful transition back home.

 Education services and advocacy

 We help children stay as active in school as possible during their stay with daily school sessions.
 Rogers’ certified teachers will, with consent, work directly with a child’s school to assess educational needs and help with reintegration.